 Here are just a few factors to consider when switching to a secure email provider:

-- Jurisdiction – Where is the service located and how does this affect user privacy?
+- Jurisdiction – Where is the service located?
 Where is your data physically stored?

-- PGP support – Some secure email providers support PGP, while others do not use PGP due to its vulnerabilities and weaknesses.
+- PGP support – Some secure email providers support PGP, while others use alternative types of encryption.

 - Import feature – Can you import your existing emails and contacts?

-- Email apps – Due to encryption, many secure email services cannot be used with third-party email clients, but some also offer dedicated apps.
+- Email apps – Many secure email services cannot be used with third-party email clients, but some also offer dedicated apps.

 - Encryption – Are the emails end-to-end encrypted in transit?
 Are emails and attachments encrypted at rest?

-- Features – Some features you may want to consider are contacts, calendars, file storage, inbox search, collaboration tools, and support for DAV services.
+- Features – Features to consider are contacts, calendars, file storage, inbox search, collaboration tools, and support for DAV services.

 - Security – What are the provider's safety standards and policies?

-- Privacy – In which ways does the email service protect your privacy?
+- Privacy – How does the service protect your privacy?
 What data is being collected, for how long, and why?

 - Threat model – How much privacy and security do you need and which service best fits those needs?